Stan Walker: 2009: Australian Idol and Introducing Stan Walker

 Throughout the season, Walker was praised continually for his voice and for the daring song choices he took with his performances.
 One of his most highly praised performances on the show was of the Prince song, "Purple Rain", which received a standing ovation from the judging panel and the audience.
 The grand final was held on 22 November 2009 at the Sydney Opera House.
 After the viewer votes had been tallied, it was announced that the winner was Walker.
 He is the first person of New Zealand descent to win Australian Idol.
 After coming out of Australian Idol as the winner, Walker signed to Sony Music Australia and received an artist's development fund worth $200,000.
 During this time, he established his own company called, Stan Walker Music Pty Ltd, which is run by his mother, April.
 The company was set up in order to negotiate his contract with Sony Music and not end up like past Australian Idol contestant Damien Leith, who claimed he did not make any money from his Winners Journey release.

 Walker's debut single, "Black Box", was released digitally following his win on Australian Idol on 22 November.
 The song peaked at number two on the ARIA Singles Chart and was certified double platinum by the Australian Recording Industry Association (ARIA), for selling 140,000 copies.
 It also peaked at number one on the New Zealand Singles Chart and was certified double platinum by the Recording Industry Association of New Zealand (RIANZ), for selling 30,000 copies.
-Walker's debut studio album, Introducing...
-Stan Walker, was released on 8 December 2009, three days ahead of its original release date.
+Walker's debut studio album, Introducing Stan Walker, was released on 8 December 2009, three days ahead of its original release date.
 The album featured the selected songs Walker had performed as part of the top twelve on Australian Idol, as well the two original songs, "Black Box" and "Think of Me", which was produced by the first Australian Idol winner, Guy Sebastian.
-Introducing...
-Stan Walker debuted at number three on the ARIA Albums Chart and was certified platinum by the ARIA.
+Introducing Stan Walker debuted at number three on the ARIA Albums Chart and was certified platinum by ARIA.
 It also made its debut on the New Zealand Albums Chart at number two and was certified triple platinum by the RIANZ, for selling 45,000 copies.